connorwally/MarioAIAgents-CITS3001/README.md

 1. Ensure the following:
    a.
 A Python version <3.12 is installed.
 (Our project was run on 3.11.5)
    b.
-Poetry is installed
+Poetry is installed (see https://python-poetry.org/docs/master/)
    c.
-Visual Studio BuildTools is installed
+Poetry is added to your system path correctly (see above link)
    d.
-Untested on macOS (we believe it may not work)
+Visual Studio BuildTools is installed
    e.
-Poetry is added to your system path correctly
+For the PPO agent, you are using Windows (does not work in MacOS)
-2. Change directory into the project file using “cd [file path]”
+2. Change directory into the project file using the terminal command “cd [file path]”
-3. Install the required dependencies through poetry using “poetry install”
+3. Install the required dependencies through poetry using the command “poetry install”
 4. Running:
    a.
 Rule-based Agent: “poetry run python ruleBasedMario.py”
    b.
 Train the PPO Agent: “poetry run python 1_TrainMario.py”